 When you open an account, all dividends and capital gains will be automatically reinvested in the distributing Fund unless you specify on your account application that you want to receive your distributions in cash or reinvest them in another Fund.
 Income dividends and capital gain distributions will be reinvested without a sales charge at the NAV on the ex-dividend date.
 You may change your distribution option at any time.
 For more information call 800.CRM.2883 or click here for more information.

-The below projections may be used to assist clients with year-end tax planning.
-These amounts reflect activity as of October 31, 2022 and are only estimates, which are subject to change.
+The below projections may be used to assist client with year-end tax planning.
+These amounts reflect activity as of October 31, 2023 and are only estimates, which are subject to change.
 Actual distributions may be impacted by shareholder activity, IRS required tax adjustments, and external auditor comments, until the record date of the actual distribution.

 Distribution amounts in the table below are preliminary estimates, which do not include an estimate for ordinary income.
 Please refer to final distribution amounts for tax purposes.